 “This expansion into the Cardium highlights our push to be the number one provider of Northern White sand in the Western Canadian Sedimentary Basin,” says Adam Katz, strategic leader of oil and gas sales at BMC.
 “Canada is our most important market and despite challenging conditions, we will continue to invest and support our customers in the region.
 Badger in Rocky Mountain House is open for business, and we are delighted to build on our relationship with DST and CN Rail.”

 The feeling is mutual.
-“We are deeply pleased to be strengthening our relationship with Badger Mining in Rocky Mountain House,” says Cameron John from DST.
+“We are deeply pleased to be strengthening our relationship with Badger Mining in Rocky Mountain House,” says Cameron John, CFO of DST.
 “Badger is a highly respected, quality sand producer known for its support of the Western Canadian Sedimentary Basin for decades.
 That will translate well as our companies work together to make this new venture a success.”

 The site, which is easily accessible from Highway 11 and Highway 598, includes 12,000 tons of overhead storage capacity, 90 rail car capacity, less than seven-minute truck loading times, and two loading lanes.
 The facility will be operated seven days a week, with first shipments available in early November.
 Badger Mining works with Di-Corp at the company’s Sexsmith location.